arizvisa/ida-minsc/docs/static/tagging.rst

 as tags.
 If the user really wishes to store these types, however, it is possible for one to serialize a type, and then store it as a string inside a tag.
-As previousy mentioned, however, this is not recommended and it is suggested by the author that a user use an alternative storage mechanism.
+As previousy mentioned, however, this is not recommended and it is suggested by the author that a user uses an alternative storage mechanism.

 If a user wishes to go against these recommendations, however, once can store an arbitrary type by using either :py:func:`pickle` or :py:func:`marshal`